-&lt;sup>64 Drainage schemes may be difficult to implement as generally it is only the downstream recipients of flows that are adversely affected and these adverse affects may have serious health consequences.
+Road that Council endorsed for scheme initiation utilising the Federal funding are included in the Future Schemes Program List in Appendix 4 affected and these adverse affects may have serious health consequences.
 Section 163B of the Local Government Act waivers the requirement for Council to contribute in excess of one third of the cost of the works where they are drainage works declared by Council as required for reasons of public health.
 This power needs to be exercised with care and where reasonable attempts have been made to explain the necessity of the works to those affected.